william-sadler/query-em-all/README.md

 # Query 'Em All

-**Query 'Em All** is a dynamic Pokedex application that allows users to explore Pokémon data using the [Pokémon API](https://pokeapi.co).
-This project focuses on practicing queries with React Query, handling loading and error states, and displaying data effectively.
+**Query 'Em All** is a dynamic Pokedex application that lets users explore Pokémon data using the [Pokémon API](https://pokeapi.co).
+This project was developed to practice using React Query, handling loading and error states, and effectively displaying data with a visually appealing design.

+## Features

+- **Search Functionality**:
+  - Search for Pokémon by name with autocomplete suggestions.
+  - Search by Pokémon ID for quick access.
+- **Feeling Lucky Button**: Click to be redirected to a random Pokémon for surprise exploration.
+- **Region Navigation**:
+  - Landing page displays a list of Pokémon regions for easy navigation.
+  - Clickable links to view Pokémon categorized by generation/region.
+- **Stylized Pokémon Cards**:
+  - Each Pokémon card showcases detailed information, including:
+    - Typing
+    - Up to four possible moves
+    - Weight and height
+    - Species
+  - Includes animated pixel art at the top and official artwork in the center.

 ## Setup